Quimperle, Finistere tourism & sightseeing

-Quimperlé is a town in southern Brittany between Lorient and Concarneau is at the eastern edge of the Finistere department.
-Quite a small town, it is based around two rivers (the Ellé and the Isole rivers) as they converge to create the Laita river.
-The town itself is divided by the hill in the town.
+Quimperlé is a town in southern Brittany between Lorient and Concarneau and at the eastern edge of the Finistere department.
+Quite a small town, it is based around the Ellé river and the Isole river where they converge to create the Laita river.

 There are also some interesting churches to be discovered in the town, including Sainte-Croix abbey church in the heart of the old (lower) town and the gothic style church of the Notre-Dame-de-l'Assomption (13th - 15th century) in the upper town.

-The Abbey Sainte-Croix is the principal monument in Quimperlé, dating in part from the 11th century and being very unusual in having a circular design.
+The Abbey Sainte-Croix is the principal historic monument in Quimperlé.
+The abbey dates in part from the 11th century and is very unusual in having a circular design.
 Note that the church suffered a major collapse in the 19th century, including its belltower, so much of what we see today dates from the late 19th century.
-The original crypt and some or the original roman style church can still be seen.
+The original crypt and some of the original roman style church can still be seen.

 Inside the abbey church there are some very interesting highlights including the beautifully detailed 16th century altarpiece and a statue representing Christ being placed in a tomb (a 'mise au tombeau'), both dating from the 16th century (note that the figures in the mise a tombeau were originally painted, but this was washed away when the statue spent many years neglected outside.

 Other sights of interest

 To the rear of the Church of Sainte-Croix in the Rue Bremond-d'Ars you can also see the ruins of the Church of Saint-Colomban, while to the front there is an unusual 19th century market hall in wrought iron and brick that looks to have been inspired by the Eiffel tower erected earlier in Paris.